How Integrated Tools Ease Multi-board PCB Systems Design

 3D design tools will help you build a great multi-board system

-If you decide to create your multi-board system designs as rigid-flex boards, your layer stackup manager should make it easy to link power, ground, and signals across the flex ribbon as if it was another section of PCB, either as a solid copper layer or as cross-hatched copper.
+If you decide to create your multi-board system designs as rigid-flex boards, your layer stack-up manager should make it easy to link power, ground, and signals across the flex ribbon as if it was another section of PCB, either as a solid copper layer or as cross-hatched copper.
 All of this needs to take place within a single project and in a single program.
 This ensures that your design features are directly integrated with your visualization, analysis, and rules-checking tools.

 Validating your design is about more than checking against your design rules on demand.
-When you’re working with multi-circuit boards and rigid-flex systems, you need integrated simulation to diagnose potential signal problems and 3D visualization features to verify your form factor.
+When you’re working with multi circuit boards and rigid-flex systems, you need integrated simulation to diagnose potential signal problems and 3D visualization features to verify your form factor.
 Other PCB design platforms require that you purchase these features as an add-on, and these add-ons don’t integrate directly into a single program.
 You’re still stuck moving between design modules, which saps your productivity and creates a major risk of data errors.

 Working with multi-board and rigid-flex systems takes 3D design and visualization tools that allow you to get an idea of how your boards will sync together into a single system.
 Mechanical and electrical design teams have remained siloed from each other due to the fact that design programs in each area were never integrated.
 When your software integrates MCAD and ECAD capabilities in a single program, designers from each realm can collaborate on the best board size, arrangement, and functionality for the entire device, streamlining the overall design process.

-True MCAD/ECAD collaboration allows PCB designer to work with mechanical designers and DFM engineers to analyze the board within a 3D model.
+True MCAD/ECAD collaboration allows PCB designers to work with mechanical designers and DFM engineers to analyze the board within a 3D model.
 This makes it easy to prevent collisions before boards start leaving the production line.
 You won’t have to use an iterative design process where files are passed between design teams.
 Instead, the 3D model for the product can be shared in .STEP files across an organization, and everyone involved in the design process can work on the design in a single program.

 Multi-board design is much easier when your PCB design software supports design with hierarchical schematics.
 When segmenting your device into different functional blocks, each block can be given its own schematic, and you can easily link schematics together just as you would in a block diagram.
 You can then capture each portion of your design on different PCBs and watch your multi-board system design come to life.

-If you decide to build connections between boards with flex ribbons, you need a layer stackup manager that allows you to define rigid and flex regions, as well as define how the flex ribbon links to the internal layers in your rigid sections.
+If you decide to build connections between boards with flex ribbons, you need a layer stack-up manager that allows you to define rigid and flex regions, as well as define how the flex ribbon links to the internal layers in your rigid sections.
 Your CAD tools should make it easy to visualize your board arrangement in 2D and 3D, and your routing tools should make it extremely easy to route interconnects across your flex ribbon.

 All your critical multi-PCB design tools in a single program

-Altium Designer®’s unified environment integrates powerful CAD tools, layer stackup management, multi-board connectivity, and design rule checking in a single intuitive interface.
+Altium Designer®’s unified environment integrates powerful CAD tools, layer stack-up management, multi-board connectivity, and design rule checking in a single intuitive interface.
 The hierarchical design features are critical for multi-board system designs as this makes it easy to link components in different functional blocks in your device.
 All these design features are intuitive, and the required commands are easy to locate within the program.

 Working with the integrated ECAD/MCAD design tools in Altium Designer allows real-time collaboration between development teams within your organization.
 Other PCB design software platforms do not offer this type of collaboration.
 You’ll be able to create more accurate models, avoid production errors, and decrease your time to market.

 Altium Designer gives you better flexibility than other PCB design platforms and offers greater integration with other design tools.
 You’ll be able to import and export between 3D design programs like SolidWorks.
-If you’re thinking about making the switch to Altium Designer but you don’t want to lose your old design data, fear not: migrating from other design programs and converting to Altium’s data format is simple.
+If you’re thinking about making the switch to Altium Designer but don’t want to lose your old design data, fear not: migrating from other design programs and converting to Altium’s data format is simple.

-If you’re looking for the best multi-circuit boards and rigid-flex design software package, you need to try Altium Designer.
-The multilayer, multi-PCB, and rigid-flex design features are integrated with standard design tools, and the intuitive interface makes it easy to layer stack up, board arrangement, and fold regions.
+If you’re looking for the best multi circuit boards and rigid-flex design software package, you need to try Altium Designer.
+The multilayer, multi-PCB, and rigid-flex design features are integrated with standard design tools, and the intuitive interface makes it easy to layer stack up, have board arrangement, and fold regions.
 The 3D viewer features are built for collaboration between electrical and mechanical design teams.
 Other software programs don’t offer this level of integration or collaboration.